mortizm1988/PhD_accounting_governance/slides.md

 ---
-# The Stakeholders and the Cost of Processing the Financial Accounting Information
+# The Stakeholders and the Cost of Processing the Financial Disclosures

 Learning from disclosures is an active economic choice:
 - trade-off between the cost (benefit) of processing (learning from) the information.